Pre-doctoral position: Brain-inspired computing circuits

 Readiness to work in an international team and closely collaborate with experimentalists

-PhD (M/F) in Microelectronics: Architecture Design for Oscillatory Neural Networks
+PhD (M/F) in Microelectronics: Architecture Design for Oscillatory Neural Networks (CLOSED)

 We are looking for a PhD student that will investigate neuro-inspired computing architecture where information is encoded in the phase of coupled oscillating neurons or oscillatory neural networks (ONN).